Sour Cherry Almond Torte

 • 1 egg

-1. Stir together cherries, 2 tablespoons of flour, and 1/4 cup sugar in a saucepan over medium heat.
-Cook until cherries soften and liquid thickens, about 7-10 minutes.
-Set mixture aside to cool.
+• Stir together the cherries, 2 tablespoons of flour and 1/4 cup sugar in a saucepan over medium heat.
+Cook until the cherries soften and the liquid thickens, about 7–10 minutes.
+Set the mixture aside to cool.

-3. In a large bowl, whisk together flour, almond meal, sugar and salt.
-Use a pastry blender to work butter into the flour mixture, until the butter pieces are no larger than lentils.
-Set aside 1/2 cup for topping.
-Stir baking soda into remaining mixture.
+• In a large bowl, whisk together the flour, almond meal, sugar and salt.
+Use a pastry blender to work the butter into the flour mixture until the butter pieces are no larger than lentils.
+Set aside 1/2 cup of the mixture for the topping.
+Stir the baking soda into the remaining mixture.

-3. In a separate bowl, whisk together buttermilk, egg, and almond extract.
-Gently stir into dry ingredients, mixing only until just combined.
+• In a separate bowl, whisk together the buttermilk, egg and almond extract.
+Gently stir into the dry ingredients, mixing only until just combined.

-4. Spread two-thirds of the cake batter in the bottom of the springform pan.
-Use a large spoon to gently spread cherry filling over bottom layer, then drop remaining 1/3 dough by spoonfuls over top.
-Gently smooth surface with the back of a clean spoon; sprinkle with reserved butter-flour mixture and sliced almonds.
-Bake for 55-65 minutes, until the top is deep golden brown and tester inserted in the centre of the cake layer comes out clean.
-Cool in pan for 20 minutes before removing ring; cool completely on wire rack.
+• Spread two-thirds of the cake batter in the bottom of the springform pan.
+Use a large spoon to gently spread the cherry filling over the bottom layer, then drop the remaining 1/3 of the dough by spoonfuls over top.
+Gently smooth the surface with the back of a clean spoon; sprinkle with the reserved butter-flour mixture and the sliced almonds.
+Bake 55–65 minutes, until the top is deep golden brown and a tester inserted in the centre of the cake layer comes out clean.
+Cool in the pan 20 minutes before removing the ring; cool completely on a wire rack.

 2 Comments